silverhoopedge/custom-post-type-maker/readme.txt

 Custom Post Type Maker is the perfect plugin to create Custom Post Types and custom Taxonomies in a user friendly way, just like managing your regular posts and pages.

+= Features =
+* Fully integrates with the Wordpress API, for the best compatibility
+* Lets you create Custom Post Types and custom Taxonomies without the need of writing any code
+* Provides an interface to manage your Custom Post Types, just like managing your regular posts and pages
+* Provides almost all the parameters of the WordPress CPT API
+* Shows you a list of all other registered Custom Post Types and custom Taxonomies in Wordpress

 = Bug Submission and Forum Support =
 [Support Forums](http://wordpress.org/support/plugin/custom-post-type-maker)